Spacebrew/spacebrew/README.md

 --log (-l): sets logging to info level
 --loglevel: set logging to info, debug, warn, error
 --pinginterval: the number of ms between pings (implies --ping, default 1000 [1 second])
+--secure: launch the server with https/wss support.
+See certificate details in the secure/ directory.
 ```

 Here are a few examples of how to launch the app using command line options: